-Now that we have finished discussing diversification, we will dive into the most popular, and arguably the easiest ways, to diversify.
+Now that we have finished discussing diversification, we will dive into the most popular and arguably the most straightforward ways to diversify.
 That is right.
-This month we are comparing and contrasting Mutual Funds and Exchange-Traded Funds.
-(If you have not read the past few blog postings, we highly suggest that you do.
+This month we are comparing and contrasting Mutual Funds and Exchange-Traded Funds (ETF).
+(If you have not read the past few blog postings, we highly suggest you do.
 We covered diversification strategies for equities, bonds, and miscellaneous investments.)

-To begin, let us discuss the similarities between mutual funds and exchange-traded funds.
+First, let us discuss the similarities between mutual and exchange-traded funds.
 First, both products can be considered a bundle of underlying investments.
-Instead of buying just Apple stock, you can buy a technology fund that will own Apple along with potentially hundreds of other tech companies.
-Instead of buying a bond directly from one specific company, you may consider spreading out the risk by purchasing a fund compiled of various, highly rated company bonds
+Instead of buying just Apple stock, you can buy a technology fund that will own Apple and hundreds of other tech companies.
+Instead of buying a bond directly from one specific company, you may consider spreading the risk by purchasing a fund of various highly rated company bonds.

-Both investments are typically offered by large financial analytical companies.
-These firms higher the best analysts they can find and allow them to create these bundles of goods for the average investor.
+Large financial analytical companies typically offer both investments.
+These firms hire the best analysts they can find and allow them to create these bundles of goods for the average investor.
 Therefore, there is no underlying allocation decision needed by the investor.
-Investors are not responsible for managing the fund themselves, so they simply need to decide fi they want to buy or sell the fund.
+However, investors are not responsible for managing the fund themselves, so they need to decide if they want to buy or sell the fund.

-Lastly, due to the cost of the financial analysts, each of these products charge a fee.
+Lastly, due to the cost of the financial analysts, each of these products charges a fee.
 The internal expenses fees may vary from fund to fund, but that is how these companies make money.
-They charge investors a fee for holding the fund, so that they can afford to pay the analysts and generate profits.
+They charge investors a price for holding the fund so they can afford to pay the analysts and generate profits.

-The differences in the management approach leads us to our next contract.
-Because mutual funds spend more time buying and selling, they normally charge a higher fee for their active management.
-Since exchange-traded funds do not analyze their holdings as much and they try to align with a benchmark, these companies tend to have a fewer overall analyst and a lower level of expenses.
+On the other hand, since exchange-traded funds do not analyze their holdings as much and try to align with a benchmark, these companies tend to have fewer overall analysts and lower expenses.
 Because of this, exchange-traded funds tend to charge a lower fee for their products.